-Regarding the soft skills requirements, the difference between job description for sales and supplier relations departments is entirely irrelevant.
+Regarding the soft skills requirements, the difference between the job description for sales and supplier relations departments is entirely irrelevant.
 It is because it is enough to take a holistic approach to notice that we always have similar processes in the background.

 Most of the production companies engaged in the distribution have both procurement and sales departments.
-In this case, the technical skills are necessary if the company strives to achieve excellence in production.
+In this case, technical skills are necessary if the company strives to achieve excellence in production.
 However, real success in supplier relations comes to those who master soft skills.

 On the other hand, sales departments get better results if they learn about the product and perform strategic buyer analysis.
 Thereby, the procurement staff needs a sales mindset, while sales staff need an analytical approach.

 As these sectors are within the same company, can they learn from each other?
-Is it possible that both follow the same principles but with different agenda?
+Is it possible that both follow the same principles but with different agendas?
 In other words, is there a difference between a key account and supplier relations?

 McKinsey consultant Peter Kraljic was calling for a more proactive approach in supply management back in 1983.
-As a founder of SRM (Supplier Relationship Management), Peter Kraljic shed light on the improvements in the supplier relations.
+As a founder of SRM (Supplier Relationship Management), Peter Kraljic shed light on the improvements in supplier relations.

 Seemingly, the essential part of Supplier Relationship Management lies in acknowledging that no supplier is the same.
-Similar to the custom approach to any strategic buyer, there is no universal approach or a strategy for all suppliers.
+Similar to the custom approach to any strategic buyer, there is no universal approach or strategy for all suppliers.

 The point often overlooked by companies is an insight into the needs of their suppliers.
 As they tend to justify the tedious approach to customer needs, the supplier relations get neglected.